-Recently I spoke with a young girl who shared with me a time that she’d been left out by friends.
+Recently I spoke with a girl who shared with me a time when she’d been left out by friends.

 “Sure,” they replied, and with that she was a member.

 Later that day, however, she overhead the mastermind behind the club – one of her friends – telling the girls who invited her in to pretend the club didn’t exist anymore.
 For whatever reason, the club creator didn’t want her friend to be part of this group, so she hatched a plan to continue it in secret.

 As you can imagine, this girl was hurt.
 While she didn’t reveal to anyone what she’d overheard, she spent the rest of the day dwelling on the events and feeling confused.
 Why would her friend intentionally lock her out?
 What was the point?

 The more she thought about it, the more she questioned herself.
 She initially wondered, “Have I done something to make my friend mad at me?
 Am I not being a good friend?
 How can I be a better friend?”
 After giving it serious thought, she was still short on solutions.
 She couldn’t come up with a reason why her friend might react that way or what she could have done differently.

 At this point, her thoughts changed.
 She now wondered how she could gain acceptance from the club.
 Her overriding question was, “How can I make them want me?”
 As she admitted to me the ideas that crossed her mind, she laughed at herself.
 Her wish to be more popular and desirable prompted her to consider scenarios like:

 Should I try to talk more and not be shy?

 She exhausted herself in search of answers.
 At last, she reached a pivotal conclusion, ultimately deciding this: “If I haven’t done anything wrong or mean to make them act that way, then I don’t need to change.
 What happened wasn’t my fault, so I don’t need to do anything differently.”